 Heating and hot water

-Repair category: 1
+Repair category 1

-Notes: It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
+Notes It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
 Service records should be obtained and checked.
 In the absence of service documentation further advice should be obtained from a qualified heating engineer to ascertain the condition, efficiency, and life expectancy of the system.
-The central heating boiler is of a slightly older style and a precautionary check by a Gas Safe registered inspector to ascertain life expectancy may be prudent.

 Drainage

-Repair category:
+Repair category 1

-Notes: All foul and surface water drainage is assumed to be to the main public sewer.
+Notes All foul and surface water drainage is assumed to be to the main public sewer.
 The system was not tested.